cairo-book/cairo-book/src/ch03-01-what-is-ownership.md

 references or multiple writes to the same memory address, and ensures the soundness of Cairo programs by checking at compile time that all the dictionaries are squashed.

+Now that we’re past basic Cairo syntax, we won’t include all the `fn main() {` code in examples, so if you’re following along, make sure to put the following examples inside a `main` function manually.
+As a result, our examples will be a bit more concise, letting us focus on the actual details rather than boilerplate code.

 ### Ownership Rules

 First, let’s take a look at the ownership rules.
 Keep these rules in mind as we